blachniet/middleman-foundation/README.md

 # Middleman-Foundation #

-The following describes how I set up this repository using Middleman's HTML5 Boilerplate template and adding [Foundation](http://foundation.zurb.com).
+The following describes how I added [Zurb's Foundation](http://foundation.zurb.com) to the Middleman HTML5 Boilerplate template.
 The [Middleman Skeleton for Zurb Foundation](https://github.com/axyz/middleman-zurb-foundation) was used as a guide for building this guide, and is great if you don't want to have to do this all yourself.

 ## Middleman Template and Bower Setup ##